What is the philosophy of Hun Camp at The Hun School of Princeton?

 **Please leave all electronics at home including cell phones and ipods, Hun Camp is not responsible for lost, damaged or misplaced electronics.
 There is a phone at camp that can be used for local calls.

-Camp runs from June 26th - July 28th.
-Campers can enroll in any week or weeks that fit the family’s schedule.
-The last day of camp, July 28th ends at 8:00 a.m. following the camp talent show and sleepover the night before.
-There is no camp on Tuesday, July 4th or Friday, July 28th.
+Camp runs from the end of June to the end of July (see dates here).
+Campers can enroll in any weeks that fit the family’s schedule.
+The last day of camp will run from 8:00 a.m. to 3:00 p.m.
+Before and after care will be available on that day.
+There is no camp on July 4.

 What ages are the campers?